 You become excited as you can see the image coming together as you place the subject, direct their head and gaze and begin to manage lighting and camera operations.

 Your subject picks up on your positivity which builds trust and cooperation.

 This is the process that allows me to make these kinds of photos so very, very easily.
 And it matters little if I’m photographing someone I know or a complete stranger.

 To Photograph Is To Write With Light

 The word photography comes to us from Ancient Greek and translates, literally, as light writing.
-And that’s what we do as creative photographers: we write with light.
+That’s what we do as creative photographers - we write with light.

-We cannot under emphasize the importance of light to our existence.
+We cannot take for granted the importance of light to creative pursuits such as photography.
 Without light there would be no photography and, what’s more, very little to photograph.